The Rest Is History: Advancing A More Nuanced Narrative of Improvement’s Origins and Evolution

 Focus Areas: Improvement Capability

 Many educators have used improvement tools without learning the history and philosophy behind the science.
 We will present a brief history of quality improvement, beginning in the early 20th century and tracing its path from Post-World War II Japan to its application in American industry, healthcare and now, education, exploring what has been “lost in translation” along the way.
-We will address common misunderstandings about improvement, share contributions to the field from rarely-credited voices, and make connections to enduring wisdom from around the world.
-Participants will reflect on how a more accurate and nuanced historical narrative of improvement will influence their practice.
+We will address common misunderstandings about improvement, share contributions to the field from rarely-credited voices, and identify culturally-relevant entrypoints to the teaching and practice of improvement.
+Participants will reflect on how a more accurate and nuanced historical narrative of improvement will influence how they portray the field and invite educators to become part of this ever-evolving body of knowledge.

 Presenters